Taniec z gwiazdami season 13

 The 13th season of Taniec z Gwiazdami, the Polish edition of Dancing with the Stars, started on 4 September 2011 and ended in November 2011.
 It was broadcast by TVN.
 Piotr Gąsowski and Natasza Urbańska were the hosts.
 The judges were: Iwona Szymańska-Pavlović, Piotr Galiński and, replacing Beata Tyszkiewicz and Zbigniew Wodecki, were Jolanta Fraszyńska and Janusz Józefowicz.

+On 27 November, Kacper Kuszewski and his partner Anna Głogowska were crowned the champions.